- Home

 1887

-Randolph’s grandson, William Randolph Hale, takes over the family business, renaming it Hale’s Jewelers.
+Randolph’s grandson, William Randolph Hale, takes over the family business.
+With the change in ownership, the store transforms into Hale’s Jewelers.

 1907

-Hale’s son, William Randolph Hale, Jr. becomes proprietor following his father’s death.
+Hale’s son, William Randolph Hale, Jr., becomes the sole proprietor following his father’s death.

 1910

-Hale Jr. installs the famous Hale’s Clock, a community timepiece and landmark which served as the standard time for the residents of Greenville.
+Hale Jr. installs the famous Hale’s Clock.
+This iconic landmark has proudly served as Greenville's standard of time for over 100 years.

 1923

-Hale Jr. sells the business to Hewlett Sullivan, Sr., and Hale’s remains with the Sullivan family for the remainder of the 20th century.
+Hale Jr. sells the business to Hewlett Sullivan, Sr. For the remainder of the 20th century, the Sullivan family operates Hale’s Jewelers.

 1939